 Inflammation of the bladder.
 It may precede or be secondary to urolithiasis (stones).
 Other possible causes include; idiopathic (no known cause), bacterial infection.

 A condition in which the colon becomes abnormally dilated and enlarged and loses its ability to contract.
 It is associated with constipation or obstipation.
 There are two forms of megacolon; congenital (present at birth) or acquired.
 The most common form of acquired megacolon is idiopathic (cause unknown) although it is believed to be improper activation of smooth muscle within the colon and rectum.
-Other causes, dietary (ingesting non-digestible objects which become impacted, injury (ie; pelvic fracture), refusal to defecate because of a dirty litter tray which results in fecal matter building up and distending the colon, anal sac impaction which also leads to refusal to defecate, tumors and neurological disorders.
+Other causes, dietary (ingesting non-digestible objects which become impacted, injury (ie; pelvic fracture), refusal to defecate because of a dirty litter tray which results in fecal matter building up and distending the colon, anal sac impaction which also leads to a refusal to defecate, tumours and neurological disorders.

 As cats age, many can develop arthritis, which is a painful condition characterised by pain in the joints.
-Cat owners should make adaptations to cats to make their lives easier, which may include providing cats with a suitable litter tray which is easy to access and doesn’t have high sides.
+Cat owners should make adaptations to cats to make their lives easier, which may include providing cats with a suitable litter tray that is easy to access and doesn’t have high sides.

-This procedure can sometimes lead to refusal to use a litter box as often the cat’s paws are tender and scratching around in cat litter can hurt, in this case, it is advisable to find a softer litter which is less harsh on your cat’s feet.
+This procedure can sometimes lead to refusal to use a litter box as often the cat’s paws are tender and scratching around in cat litter can hurt, in this case, it is advisable to find a softer litter that is less harsh on your cat’s feet.

 How many litter trays do I need?